kirbah/ai-architecture-blueprints/patterns/05-learning-and-adaptation/README.md

 - ...you need to reduce the long-term cost of manual retraining cycles by enabling the system to learn autonomously (or semi-autonomously).

 ---

+### Trade-offs & Implementation Realities

+- **Risk of Negative Learning:** An unsupervised feedback loop is vulnerable to manipulation or learning undesirable behaviors from biased data (as seen with Microsoft's Tay chatbot).
+Most enterprise systems require a Human-in-the-Loop to approve adaptations.
+- **Significant Architectural Overhead:** This is not just a model; it's a complex system for data capture, monitoring, and retraining.
+The engineering investment is substantially higher than for a static model deployment.
+- **The "Cold Start" Problem:** The system's performance may be suboptimal at launch and only improves after collecting a critical mass of real-world interaction data.
+Managing user expectations during this initial phase is key.